See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: User Study Details

 \subsection{Participants}

-We recruited 18 participants aged 21 to 30 (mean age: 26, SD = 2.7), consisting of nine males and nine females.
+We recruited 18 participants aged 21 to 30 years (mean age: 26, SD = 2.7), consisting of nine males and nine females.
 They were evenly assigned to evaluate the lightbar and eye modalities.
-Among the participants, one was highly familiar with eHMIs, possessing extensive knowledge or experience; two had some familiarity, having heard about eHMIs before; and the remaining fifteen were unfamiliar with eHMIs.
+Among the participants, one was very familiar with eHMIs, having extensive knowledge or experience; two had some familiarity, having heard of eHMIs before; and the remaining fifteen were unfamiliar with eHMIs.
 All participants received a \$10 gift card as compensation.